Germanate: Germanates in aqueous solutions

-The alkali metal orthogermanates, M_{4}GeO_{4}, containing discrete GeO_{4}^{4−} ions, form acidic solutions containing GeO(OH)_{3}^{−}, GeO_{2}(OH)_{2}^{2−} and [(Ge(OH)_{4})_{8}(OH)_{3}]^{3−}.
-Neutral solutions of germanium dioxide contain Ge(OH)_{4}, but at high pH germanate ions such as GeO(OH)_{3}^{−}, GeO_{2}(OH)_{2}^{2−} are present.
+The alkali metal orthogermanates, M4GeO4, containing discrete GeO_{4}(4−) ions, form basic solutions containing [Ge(OH)3]−, [GeO2(OH)2](2-) and [(Ge(OH)4)8(OH)3](3−).
+Neutral solutions of germanium dioxide contain Ge(OH)4, but at high pH germanate ions such as [Ge(OH)3]−, [GeO2(OH)2](2-) are present.

 Germanate zeolites

 Microporous germanate zeolites were first prepared in the 1990s.

 A common method of preparation is hydrothermal synthesis using an organic amine as a template (structure determining agent).

 The frameworks are negatively charged due to extra oxide ions which leads to higher coordination numbers for germanium of 5 and 6.
 The negative charge is balanced by the positively charged amine molecules.